 Here’s an interesting poster that I presented at last week’s SLEEP meeting in Boston: ￼￼Expiratory Apneas With or Without Catathrenia Presenting As Central Apneas.
 To explain the terminology, catathrenia is a rare condition where one groans or moans while sleeping.
-Please read the post on this condition that I wrote a few days ago.
 Central sleep apneas occur then your brain doesn’t send signals to your lungs to breathe.
 It’s more commonly seen in patients with heart failure or neurologic conditions.
 Apneas are commonly thought to occur during inhalation, with collapse of your throat tissues while you inhale.

 However, in some patients, the obstruction happens during mid nasal exhalation.
 The history is very unique: The person begins a normal nasal exhale, but during mid-exhalation, you hear a sudden occlusion or closure, with breath holding for a few seconds to well over 15 seconds.
 This breath holding is terminated by an arousal or complete oral exhale and then a few deep breaths, with the cycle happening all over again.
 In some patients, there will be moaning or groaning during the breath holding portion.

 I was able to find a patient that could replicate this finding while awake on his back (see poster).
 What you see is that during mid-nasal exhalation, the redundant uvula flaps back up into the nasopharnx, blocking nasal exhalation completely.
 During this event, you can either hold your breath, like straining lightly during a bowel movement, or vocalize continuously, leading to moans.
 Coincidentally, my wife also had this exact phenomenon during the last trimester of her last pregnancy.